 They like to change things up for their Sunday roasts – pork, lamb, turkey beef and chicken are all on rotation – and to make sure you know what you're in for, you can head to the website to see what's on the menu every week.
 The roast will set you back $19.90, making it one of the better value roasts in Sydney (but they don't skimp on the potion size either).

 The elegantly refurbished establishment does a Sunday roast that will set you back $30 for a serve of roasted pork belly with crackling, baked potatoes, pumpkin mash, roasted apple puree, Yorkshire pudding and gravy.
 Or if you don't fancy pork they also do a saddle of lamb with mint jelly and all the trimmings.
 Pair it with a Peroni, a 4 Pines or a James Squire amber ale out of the fridge and you've got a solid Sunday session right there.

 The Sunday roast is a hot ticket.
 Forty-five minute wait times are not unheard of, but with winter sun streaming through the windows of the British-styled gastro-pub and a James Squire Orchard Crush cider or a Little Creatures pale ale in hand there are worse places to kill some time.
-As a reward for our patience we get a pink slice of roast beef with peas, asparagus, roast potatoes, a Yorkshire pudding and a golden fried ball of goat’s cheese and cauliflower for $25.
+As a reward for our patience we get a pink slice of roast beef with peas, asparagus, roast potatoes, a Yorkshire pudding and a golden fried ball of goat’s cheese and cauliflower.
 Plus you get an excellent condiments trifecta of gravy, mustard and horseradish cream.